kennethcarnes/azure-view/README.md

 - `backend.bicep`: Sets up an Azure Function which runs the `fetch-and-store.ps1` script on initial deployment, and again every 24 hours.
 It also sets up an Azure Cosmos DB with default automatic indexing, configures a 24 hour TTL, and `resourceType` as the partition key.

 ## Parameters and Secrets

-- Sensative or secret values that pertain to CI/CD are stored in Github Actions Secrets
+- Parameters that pertain to infrastructure are stored in `main.bicep`

-- Sensative or secret values that pertain to infrastructure are stored in Azure Key vault
+- Secrets that pertain to CI/CD are stored in Github Actions Secrets

-- Non-sensative parameter values that pertain to infrastructure are stored in `main.bicep`
+- Secrets that pertain to infrastructure are stored in Azure Key vault

 ## Security

-After deployment is complete, a runner exectures the `set-permission.ps1` script.
+After deployment is complete, a runner executes the `set-permission.ps1` script.
 This script assigns scoped permissions to the system assigned managed identity of the Azure Function.